 Notes

-- To prevent bitter pesto - Use fresh ingredients, don't use jarred garlic, remove all basil stems, and don't omit any listed ingredients.
+- To prevent bitter pesto: Use fresh ingredients, don't use jarred garlic, remove all basil stems, and don't omit any listed ingredients.

-- Pesto will keep for 1 week in a tightly sealed container in the refrigerator, or 2-3 months in the freezer.
+- Storage: Pesto will keep for 1 week in a tightly sealed container in the refrigerator, or 2-3 months in the freezer.

 Comments